 Not even happening, tho, dang it.

-The original calls for red wine and dark beef broth, both replaced with low sodium vegetable broth instead.
+The original recipe calls for red wine and dark beef broth, both replaced with low sodium vegetable broth instead.

 Chicken sausage—the best quality and freshest you can find in the casing, is used instead of pork.